 Plastic clasps are relatively cheap and readily available.
 They are lightweight, pocket-sized and very easy to operate.
 In terms of close proximity to waste, it’s slightly better than picking it up with just a bag and your hand, so the sensation is slightly less gruesome.
 The clasp and pincer action of the scoop also helps scrape off any residue to allow for more effective pick-up.

 While it’s slightly less up-close-and-personal than the basic bag method, you still need to be able to get down to ground level to collect the dog mess, which is impractical for many people.
+And it’s a single-use plastic, which is never desirable from an environmental perspective.

 There are various versions of this scoop on the market, but they are all similar in the way that they function.
 They have a jaw-like mechanism at the bottom which can be operated by a trigger or pulley.
 They can be long or short and some allow you to place a bag over the jaws in order to contain the waste more effectively and hygienically.